readikus/early-saas-handbook/docs/intro.md

 - Discusses large technical changes with the team before implmenting them.
 - Test-driven mindset.
 - Contributes to the culture and education of the tech team.

+## Artefact

+* A product roadmap that's as long as your runway
+* A clear backlog that goes beyond 4 weeks
+* A product demo outline

 ## Recommended Videos